NCC: Natural Concurrency Control for Strictly Serializable Datastores by Avoiding the Timestamp-Inversion Pitfall

+These (refined) timestamps match requests' arrival order and thus also match the execution order: on each key, a read must have a timestamp greater than that of the write it sees, i.e., a read is ordered after the most recent write, and a write must have a timestamp greater than that of the most recent read, i.e., a write is ordered after the most recent read (and thus all previous writes).

 \paragraph{Non-blocking execution and response queues.} The server executes requests in a non-blocking manner and decouples their execution from responses.
 Specifically, a write creates a version and immediately makes it visible to subsequent transactions; a read fetches the value of the most recent version whose \textit{status} could be undecided, without waiting for it to commit; the server prepares the response (lines~\ref{svr:rsp1},~\ref{svr:rsp2}, and~\ref{svr:rvalue}), inserts it into a \textit{response queue} (lines~\ref{svr:rsp3} and~\ref{svr:rsp4}), which asynchronously sends the responses to clients when it is safe.
-(Section~\ref{subsec:avoid-tip} will detail response timing control, which determines when a response is safe to be sent so the real-time order is guaranteed.)
-Unlike d2PL and dOCC that lock the data for at least one round-trip time in the execute and prepare phases (i.e., the contention window), non-blocking execution ensures that a transaction never exclusively owns the data without performing useful work.
-As a result, the server never stalls, and thus CPUs are fully utilized to execute requests.
-Moreover, non-blocking execution eliminates the contention window completely and thus reduces false aborts.
+(Section~\ref{subsec:avoid-tip} details response timing control, which determines when sending a response is safe so timestamp inversion and cascading aborts are prevented.)
+Unlike d2PL and dOCC, which lock data for at least one round-trip time in the execute and prepare phases (i.e., the contention window), non-blocking execution ensures that a transaction never exclusively owns the data without performing useful work.
+As a result, the server never stalls, and CPUs are fully utilized to execute requests.
+Moreover, non-blocking execution eliminates the contention window and thus reduces false aborts.